 Were you ever an ALICE?

 Did you struggle to pay student loans and your car payment, all while working at an entry level job?
 Did you ever sacrifice good health insurance in order to make sure you could pay rent?
-Or were you like me, and there was a time when your refrigerator contained only pickles and cheese while you waited for that next part-time paycheck to come in before going grocery shopping.

 Most of us have faced a time in our lives when we had to make these important decisions and we all remember the stress and sleepless nights that came with those days.
 Especially those who don't have a close community to ask for help.